-- The school board, staff and SRC monitor and review the effectiveness of the sun protection policy (at least every three years) and revise the policy when required. - SunSmart policy updates and requirements will be made available to staff, families, students and visitors.
+The School Board, staff and SRC monitor and review the effectiveness of the SunSmart Policy (at least every three years) and revise the policy as required.

+SunSmart policy updates and requirements will be made available to staff, families, students and visitors.